floriankraemer/floriankraemer.github.io/_posts/2025-02-14-Are-the-SOLID-Principles-problematic.markdown

 ### Definition of "Software Principle"

-I think it is fair to draw the following conclusions from that Software principles are **not absolute** and **require situational judgment**, which I think can be expected from developers at some level.
+I think it is fair to draw the following conclusions from that Software principles are **not absolute** and **require situational judgment**, which I think can be expected from experienced developers at some level.
 While in some scenarios, there can be a controversial discussion on if and what principle applies, but in most cases there are obvious and clear violations of the principles to find that are unambiguous.

 In my opinion, those should be found by anyone who is familiar with the principles.
 Some controversial cases require more experience and judgment but *should* be found and decided by more experienced developers.